mnelson4/printmyblog/readme.txt

 1. Activate the plugin through the 'Plugins' screen in WordPress
 1. Go to Tools->Print To Blog
 1. Press "Prepare Print Page".
 Your blog's content will be loaded into the following page.
-1. When you see "Print From Browser" appear, click it.
+1. When you see the "Print" button appear, click it.
 Your blog will be printed from your browser.